Gale Banks welcomes Kory Willis, owner of PPEI. The controversial Louisana-based tuner discusses his fight with the EPA, ownership of

 Banks sold his first engine in 1958, as a 16-year old.
 He opened a speed shop so he could pay his tuition to California Polytechnic University.
 His education was with equal parts in the classrooms and in the garage.
 He counts among his many mentors PhDs, government research scientists, even Nobel prize winners, plus a whole host of grease monkeys and car enthusiasts.

-His development and promotion of his twin-turbocharging technique for both gas and diesel engines has made his name synonymous with high-performance, both on land and on water.
+His development and promotion of his twin-turbocharging technique for both gas and diesel engines have made his name synonymous with high-performance, both on land and on water.
 Many vehicles of his design have set numerous national and international speed records.

 Most of his company’s work on special fast attack marine engines for the Navy is still classified as are a few other such projects aimed at radically improving both the power and reliability of existing and new engine designs.

-On the aftermarket side, Banks Power designs, manufacturers and markets cold air intake systems, turbochargers, intercoolers, electronic gas and diesel programmers, instrumentation, transmission controllers, exhaust systems, torque converters, and complete power systems for commercial and motor sport applications plus some interesting military applications that he will not discuss.
+On the aftermarket side, Banks Power designs, manufacturers, and markets cold air intake systems, turbochargers, intercoolers, electronic gas and diesel programmers, instrumentation, transmission controllers, exhaust systems, torque converters, and complete power systems for commercial and motorsport applications plus some interesting military applications that he will not discuss.